The Ark Globe Curriculum

-In the Early Years and Key Stage One (Ages 3-7), all children learn to read and write using a phonics programme called Read Write Inc. Children are taught combinations of letters and sounds which they then use to decode and blend words.
+In the Early Years and Key Stage 1, all children are taught to read and write using the Read Write Inc. Phonics Programme.
+Children are taught combinations of letters and sounds which they then use to decode, blend and read words.
 In addition to this, children receive daily English lessons to develop their reading and writing skills further.

 - number and algebra